John D. Rockefeller: Family

-Against long-circulating speculations that his family has French roots, genealogists proved the German origin of Rockefeller and traced them back to the early 17th century.
-Johann Peter Rockenfeller (baptized September 27, 1682, in the Protestant church of Rengsdorf) immigrated in 1723 from Altwied (today a district of Neuwied, Rhineland-Palatinate) with three children to North America and settled down in Germantown, Pennsylvania.
+Against long-circulating speculations that his family has French roots, genealogists proved the German origin of Rockefeller and traced them to the early 17th century.
+Johann Peter Rockenfeller (baptized September 27, 1682, in the Protestant church of Rengsdorf) immigrated in 1723 from Altwied (today a district of Neuwied, Rhineland-Palatinate) with three children to North America.
+He settled in Germantown, Pennsylvania.

 The name Rockenfeller refers to the now-abandoned village of Rockenfeld in the district of Neuwied.

 Marriage

 In 1864, Rockefeller married Laura Celestia "Cettie" Spelman (1839–1915), daughter of Harvey Buell Spelman and Lucy Henry.
 They had four daughters and one son together.
 He said later, "Her judgment was always better than mine.
 Without her keen advice, I would be a poor man."
+Laura and John were known to have a lifestyle that, minus the mansion, lacked opulence often rejecting extravagant items.